tim-speed/flexdiffuse/README.md

 the clustered integration works, but not quite; this would be a little more direct and I think would give really good results, especially in a multi-image guided case.

+### Prompt Mapping

+The idea here was to selectivly map image concept based on another prompt.
+This is done by relating a "Mapping Concepts" prompt to the image, and then relating that prompt to the base prompt with a high alignment threshold.
+This method can work quite well, and it gives much more control vs the direct threshold mapping method.

+### The header embedding and direct image guidance

+I've learned that some of my earlier experiments mapping to the front were most likely ruined by what I now refer to as the dreaded header embedding...
+This thing would ideally not exist, and should probably just be hardcoded as so far, it doesn't really seem to change...
+It is the first embedding, and it seems to be consistent among a few prompts I tested, altering it causes a lot of noise and really messes with guidance.
+My guess "not being well versed in transformers" is that it is used as an anchor for the attention mechanism allowing the guidance of the pattern or rythm in the space of numbers after it...
+If I am right about it.. it would be nice to have it removed from the model or hardcoded in forward functions.

+So anyway, by skipping this token, and not modifying it, modification of the earlier embeddings from index 1 onwards actually works well, and I have included a demonstration of pure image prompt guidance, and shifted all embedding modification to ignore index 0..

+Direct image guidance currently functions off the "pooling" embedding as the primary embedding, which is probably not ideal, the higher index "hidden" embeddings will probably lead to more image features when placed in series, as the pooling embedding might have too much compressed meaning, as it seems to generate very random things..

+This may also just be more of an issue with the pattern or rythm of the CLIP embeddings from image being nowhere near text.. and some kind of sequencer is needed, like maybe BLIP..

 ## Experiments